GravityPDF/gravity-pdf-documentation/docs/v6/developers/filters/gfpdf_current_pdf_configuration.md

 ## Description

 The Core and Universal have additional configuration options that can be modified with this filter.
-Usually these should be modified at a higher level, but it can be necessary to dynamically change them at runtime.
+Usually, these should be modified at a higher level, but it can be necessary to dynamically change them at runtime.

 Special meta options specific to these templates and accessed via `$config['meta']` include: